 14th Annual Choral Festival Devotional Concert Commemorating the Bab’s Martyrdom

-The Bab is a divine messenger Who ushered in a new era for humankind.
-He supported the advancement of women, universal education, and the study of science—radical ideas in that time and place—ideas for which He gave His life.
+The Bab was a Divine Messenger Who, in 1844, ushered in a new era for humankind.
+He supported the independent investigation of truth, the advancement of women, and seeing in “all things” the glory of God’s revelation—teachings for which He gave His life.

 The more than 125 singers will come from all across North America to sing under the direction of Van Gilmer, music director at the Baha’i House of Worship.
 Zoom meetings allowed the singers to get to know one another and learn the music, and they will continue in three days of rehearsals before the concerts.

 When making the program selections, Gilmer gave special consideration to the many singers who hadn’t had opportunities to sing at all during the pandemic.
 “The two years off was more than expected,” says Gilmer.
 “It gave me a lot of time to think about how to be more inclusive in our music.”